 - 5.2 (a) The Referee(s) and Linespersons are the official representatives of Hockey Canada or the Member of Hockey Canada in which the game is being played. - 5.2 (b) The Referee(s) will see that the teams are called to the ice at the appointed time for the commencement of each game, and at the start of each regulation and overtime period.
-The Referee(s) will remain on the ice at the conclusion of each period, and any overtime, until the players have proceeded to their dressing rooms. - 5.2 (c) The Referee(s) will check the equipment worn by any player when requested to do so by the Manager or Coach of either team through the Captain on the ice. - 5.2 (d) The Referee(s) will assess all penalties as prescribed by the rules. - 5.2 (e) The Referee(s) will give the final decision in the matter of disputed goals, after having consulted with the Linespersons and the Goal Judge involved, as the Referee(s) deem necessary. - 5.2 (f) Before starting the game, the Referee(s) will see that the individuals appointed to act as Game Timekeeper, Penalty Timekeeper, Official Scorer, and Goal Judges are in their respective positions. - 5.2 (g) The Referee(s) will announce to the Official Scorer the duration of the penalties and the rule infractions, and also to whom the goals and assists are credited. - 5.2 (h) The Referee(s) will, when possible, see that players of the opposing teams are separated on the Penalty Bench to prevent feuding. - 5.2 (i) After each game, the Referee(s) will check and sign the Official Game Report and return it to the Official Scorer. - 5.2 (j) Should an official accidentally leave the ice or receive an injury which would affect their duties while play is in progress, the play will be stopped.
+The Referee(s) will remain on the ice at the conclusion of each period, including overtime, until the players have proceeded to their dressing rooms. - 5.2 (c) The Referee(s) will check the equipment worn by any player when requested to do so by the Coach of either team via the Captain. - 5.2 (d) The Referee(s) will assess all penalties as prescribed by the rules.
+If they deem it necessary, the Referee(s) may consult with the Linespersons. - 5.2 (e) The Referee(s) will give the final decision in the matter of disputed goals.
+If they deem it necessary, the Referee(s) may consult with the Linespersons and the Goal Judge involved. - 5.2 (f) Before starting the game, the Referee(s) will see that the individuals appointed to act as Game Timekeeper, Penalty Timekeeper, Official Scorer, and Goal Judges are in their respective positions. - 5.2 (g) The Referee(s) will announce to the Official Scorer the duration of the penalties and the rule infractions, and also to whom the goals and assists are credited. - 5.2 (h) The Referee(s) will, when possible, see that players of the opposing teams are separated on the Penalty Bench to prevent feuding. - 5.2 (i) After each game, the Referee(s) will check and sign the Official Game Report and return it to the Official Scorer. - 5.2 (j) Should an official accidentally leave the ice or receive an injury which would affect their duties while play is in progress, the play will be stopped. - 5.2 (k) If for whatever reason, the appointed Referee(s) or Linesperson(s) are prevented from appearing, the Managers or Coaches of the two competing clubs will agree on the Referee(s) and Linesperson(s).
+If they are unable to